acutemeowcenary/lidarr_unmonitor/README.md

 Files in the full library folder will scrub your entire library.
 I used them on mine and spot checked.
 They seemed to have worked well.
 Just update the api and url.
-Use the unmonitor_compilation.py first, if you plan to use both. unmonitor_singles.py looks only at monitored albums, so doing it second will get rid of even more singles.
+If you plan to use both, use the unmonitor_compilation.py first.
+The unmonitor_singles.py looks only at monitored albums, so doing it second will help it not match stuff you plan to unmonitor with the first script.

-Files not in a folder are to be added to the arr-extended scripts.
+Files not in a folder are like the arr-extended scripts.
 These are specifically for Lidarr.
 They will run from localhost, just update the api.

-Drop the main unmonitor.bash and either/or both the unmonitor.py in the folder /config/extended with the other arr-extended scripts.
+Drop the main unmonitor.bash and either/or both of the unmonitor.py in the folder /config/extended with the arr-extended scripts.
 Might have to make the bash script executable with chmod +x

 In the lidarr connect page, manually add them under the custom script option, checkmark only on import, upgrade and rename.
 Locate the file and add it.